-- The ICC is still at an embryonic stage.
+- 1 The ICC is still at an embryonic stage in its existence.
 It is yet to complete its first case.
 It must be afforded an opportunity to establish its credentials.
-This, by its very nature, is not an overnight process, but may take several years. - Does the establishment alone of the ICC have a deterrent effect?
+This, by its very nature, is not an overnight process, but may take a number of years. - 2 Does the establishment alone of the ICC have a deterrent effect?
 Its permanent status, in contrast to the ad hoc nature of the tribunals for the former Yugoslavia, Rwanda and Sierra Leone, undoubtedly sends a strong signal per se.
 It is here to stay.
 At the same time, however, the real strength of its deterrent force, at least to some extent, may have to be 'earned' through the effective and impartial conduct of cases during the course of the coming years.
 Even a relatively small number of well managed cases should serve to consolidate the reputation of the Court and, consequently, instill more hesitancy in the minds of potential future perpetrators of the crimes set out in the Rome Statute.
 By its deeds, the ICC has an opportunity to emit an unambiguous message that it is an institution which 'means business', that it will act decisively, where there is an unwillingness or inability to do so on the part of national authorities.
-Action will undoubtedly speak louder than words to those who in the future may contemplate commission of any of the heinous crimes set out in the Rome Statute. - Even if not completely conclusive, an increase in the number of national prosecutions in the next 5-10 years of individuals charged with genocide, crimes against humanity or war crimes, could also be reasonably credited to a beneficial, knock-on 'contagion' effect of the ICC's presence in The Hague.
+Action will undoubtedly speak louder than words to those who in the future may contemplate commission of any of the heinous crimes set out in the Rome Statute. - 3 Even if not completely conclusive, an increase in the number of national prosecutions in the next 5-10 years of individuals charged with genocide, crimes against humanity or war crimes, could also be reasonably credited to a beneficial, knock-on 'contagion' effect of the ICC's presence in The Hague.
 As a corollary, although perhaps more optimistically, were there to be an appreciable decline in the commission of the crimes set out in the Rome Statute in the coming years, it would not be unreasonable to attribute this to the 'long shadow' of the ICC.
 After all, this would be the ultimate and ideal indicator of success in the fight against impunity.
+The initial practise of the ICC can analysed in this perspective, especially with respect to the developing situation of Northern Uganda, as outlined below.

-It ought to be emphasized that whether or not the ICC will in time wield a significant deterrent effect will not, and cannot, depend exclusively on its conduct alone.
-States must actively discharge their responsibilities under the Rule of Law and prosecute individuals charged with the crimes in question, emboldened in this task by the very existence of the ICC.
+4 It ought to be emphasized that whether or not the ICC will in time wield a significant deterrent effect will not, and cannot, depend exclusively on its conduct alone.
+States must actively discharge their responsibilities under national law and prosecute individuals charged with the crimes in question, emboldened in this task by the very existence of the ICC.
 Parliamentarians, as legislators, have a key role to play to equip their national systems with the effective laws and remedies to fight impunity and complement the action of the ICC.
 The ICC must be directly engaged by external actors where circumstances so warrant it.
 Constructive UN Security Council engagement with the Court can only enhance and consolidate its reputation and, in turn, its deterrent effect.
 And constant, swift and firm reminders by both governmental and non-governmental sources to 'vulnerable constituencies' of the serious personal legal implications and ramifications of any actions they may be contemplating or have just embarked upon, remain an essential component in this mix.
-In practical terms for PGA, this could take the form of rapid deployment missions by prominent politicians to affected countries/regions.
+In practical terms, this could take the form of rapid deployment missions by prominent politicians to affected countries/regions.
 And, in parallel, ICC outreach and technical assistance programmes must continue undiminished.
 Information is power.